MariusArhaug/MariusArhaug/README.md

 ### Hi there 👋
+My name is Marius Arhaug.
+Im currently studying for my masters degree in Computer Science at NTNU.
+I currently take part in the organization NTNUi Sprint, where I have the role as a frontend developer.
 <!--
 **MariusArhaug/MariusArhaug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.